swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 communicating with a remote node to confirm the actor exists.
 Instead, return a reference (or `nil`) quickly.
 If the remote target doesn't exist, the caller's first remote call fails.
-This approach is preferable because the remote node could terminate between lookup and first call, so a pre-flight check provides no real safety guarantee.
+This approach is preferable because the remote node could terminate between lookup and first call, so a preflight check provides no real safety guarantee.

 You can use `resolve` to initiate a remote connection, but don't block and wait for the connection to fully establish before returning the reference.